LR CEO Alastair Marsh is part of the group that aims to lead the maritime industry in a transition towards a new decarbonised future.

 - Ambitious: The Strategy should be consistently in line with the Paris agreement’s temperature goals.

 - Predictable: Regulations should provide long-term certainty for financiers, builders, owners and charterers to make the required investments in low-carbon technologies.

-- Market-oriented: Emissions reduction objectives should be met at the lowest possible cost, and the industry should explore the use of carbon pricing and other mechanisms that can create economic value from GHG emission reductions.
+- industry should explore the use of carbon pricing and other mechanisms that can create economic value from GHG emission reductions.